Botanica Motif

 The mediator will then begin negotiations between parties.
 In most cases, family law mediations will be conducted in a shuttle format, meaning that each party will sit in a break out room with their respective solicitors and the mediator will shuttle back and forth between rooms to convey the offer being made.
 During a shuttle mediation, it is unlikely that the parties will come face to face with each other at all, and where there is a particular concern or uncomfortability expressed by one party for that not to occur, the mediator will ensure parties are separated throughout.

-Benefits of private mediation
+Benefits of Private Mediation

 There are many benefits to engaging in the private mediation process, whether the outcome you are seeking is to have your matter finalised once and for all or utilizing the mediation as an interim step to get all parties on the same page as to what needs to happen before a final agreement can be reached.
 Some of those benefits include: